-When enrolling in a 529 prepaid plan you decide how many years of tuition you want to prepay, and you are given a prepayment plan based on the number of years and the age of the beneficiary.
-Annual contributions within a specific period are converted to “tuition certificates” that can be used for one year of tuition at eligible schools.
+When enrolling in a 529 prepaid plan, you decide how many years of tuition you want to prepay.
+You are then given a prepayment plan based on the number of years and the age of the beneficiary.
+Annual contributions within a specific period are converted to “tuition certificates” that can be used for one year of tuition at an eligible school.

-Both state and private prepaid plan partner with specific schools.
-Most state-sponsored plans also set residency requirements limiting the plan to individuals residing in the state.
-The Texas Tuition Promise Fund limits the plan enrollment to individuals who reside in the state.
+Both state and private prepaid plans partner with specific schools.
+Most state-sponsored plans also set residency requirements, limiting the plan to individuals residing in the state.
+The Texas Tuition Promise Fund limits the plan enrollment to individuals who reside in Texas.